rocket7642/CSS143B/homework/homework2/readme.md

-## Snow Wonder Land
+## Snow Wonderland

 ### Basic Info

     - Assigned: 01/16/2020
-    - Due: 01/20/2019 Monday 11:59pm
+    - Due: 01/21/2019 Tuesday 11:59pm

 ### Submission
-Put your solutions into 4 folders called problem_1, problem_2, problem_3 and problem 4.
+Put your solutions (all .java files but nothing else) into 3 folders called problem_1, problem_2, and problem_3.
 Zip all three folders them into a single file and submit through canvas.
-Only the Main.java files in all three folders will be used for grading.
+Only the java files in all three folders will be used for grading.

 ### Problems To Solve

-There are 4 problems.
+There are 3 problems.

-Problem 1, 2 and 3 and 4 are all in their separate folders with description.
+Problem 1, 2 and 3 are all in their separate folders with description.

 ### Notes